OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 Each variables has a **data types**.
 The data type of a variable is its defining quality, it is what it is!

-In R, there are 4 basic data types that we typically use:
+In R, there are several basic data types in R that we typically use:

 character: ‘a’